harrisonde/iee/readme.md

 # Introduction
-Rivet is a zero-dependency module that fasten separate domains to establish transparent bidirectional communication across origins.
+Rivet is a zero-dependency module for transparent bidirectional communication across origins by fastening separate domains together.

 ## Documentation
 ### Usage
-One-way messaging between privileged and non-privileged pages:
+One-way messaging between a privileged and non-privileged domain:

+Domain A
 ```js
     const Rivet = require('@cidekar/rivet')